ethereum/go-ethereum/docs/developers/dapp-developer/dev-mode.md

 }
 ```

 Solidity is a high-level language that makes code executable by the Ethereum virtual machine (EVM) readable to humans.
 This means that there is an intermediate step between writing code in Solidity and deploying it to Ethereum.
-This step is called "compilation" and it converts human-readable code into EVM-executable byte-code.
+This step is called "compilation", and it converts human-readable code into EVM-executable bytecode.
 This byte-code is then included in a transaction sent from the Geth node during contract deployment.
-This can all be done directly from the Geth Javascript console; however this tutorial uses an online IDE called Remix to handle the compilation and deployment of the contract to the local Geth node.
+This can all be done directly from the Geth Javascript console; however, this tutorial uses an online IDE called Remix to handle the compilation and deployment of the contract to the local Geth node.

 ## Compile and deploy using Remix {#compile-and-deploy}

 In a web browser, open <https://remix.ethereum.org>.
 This opens an online smart contract development environment.
 On the left-hand side of the screen there is a side-bar menu that toggles between several toolboxes that are displayed in a vertical panel.
-On the right hand side of the screen there is an editor and a terminal.
+On the right-hand side of the screen, there is an editor and a terminal.
 This layout is similar to the default layout of many other IDEs such as [VSCode](https://code.visualstudio.com/).
 The contract defined in the previous section, `Storage.sol` is already available in the `Contracts` directory in Remix.
 It can be opened and reviewed in the editor.

 ![Remix](/images/docs/remix.png)

-The Solidity logo is present as an icon in the Remix side-bar.
-Clicking this icon opens the Solidity compiler wizard.
-This can be used to compile `Storage.sol` ready.
+The Solidity logo is present as an icon in the Remix sidebar.
+Clicking this icon opens the Solidity compiler wizard, which can be used to compile `Storage.sol` ready.
 With `Solidity.sol` open in the editor window, simply click the `Compile 1_Storage.sol` button.
-A green tick will appear next to the Solidity icon to confirm that the contract has compiled successfully.
+A green tick will appear next to the Solidity icon to confirm that the contract has been compiled successfully.
 This means the contract bytecode is available.

 ![Remix-compiler](/images/docs/remix-compiler.png)